apjanke/octave-slf4o/README.md

 ### Use

+In your Octave session:

+* Call `pkg load slf4o` to load the SLF4O package.

 In your Octave program:

 * Call `logger.initSLF4O()` to initialize SLF4O.
 This needs to be done before any logging calls are made.